-monetary rewards (Levy et al. 2013; Symmonds et al. 2010).
-In line with these findings, hungry shoppers have been shown to purchase more of non-food items than sated shoppers further suggesting that utility is generally, even for non-food items, affected by hunger's impact on the hypothalamus (Xu et al. 2015).
+Consistent with this idea, previous research has shown that food and water deprivation, which modulates both mood and hypothalamic activity, also affects individual risk preferences and not only for food [51] but also for monetary rewards [52,53].
+In line with these findings, hungry shoppers have been shown to purchase more of non-food items than sated shoppers further suggesting that utility is generally, even for non-food items, affected by hunger's impact on the hypothalamus [54].
 Not only hunger and thirst but also circadian rhythms and sleep deprivation, other features that regulate hypothalamic activation, have been shown to affect behavior.
-Castillo et al. (2014) found that at times of the day mismatched with their circadian rhythms, people tend to take more risks.
-Ferrara et al. (2015) find that sleep deprivation affects people's willingness to take risks.
-There is now extensive evidence that limited light exposure (rather than cloud coverage, rainfall or atmospheric pressure) affects mood, even causing depression in some people (Molin et al. 1996).
-Even stock markets are affected by day to night duration and mostly in countries far from the equator, where the variation in day length throughout the year is the largest and associated changes in mood most prevalent (Kamstra et al. 2003).
-And establishing a truly causal link in the relationship between light and these behavioral features, artificial light therapy is now widely acknowledged to be the most effective remedy for seasonal depression, or seasonal affective disorder, and is known to operate via neural circuits in the hypothalamus (Golden et al. 2005).
+[55] found that at times of the day mismatched with their circadian rhythms, people tend to take more risks.
+[56] find that sleep deprivation affects people's willingness to take risks.
+There is now extensive evidence that limited light exposure (rather than cloud coverage, rainfall or atmospheric pressure) affects mood, even causing depression in some people [57].
+Even stock markets are affected by day to night duration and mostly in countries far from the equator, where the variation in day length throughout the year is the largest and associated changes in mood most prevalent [11].
+And establishing a truly causal link in the relationship between light and these behavioral features, artificial light therapy is now widely acknowledged to be the most effective remedy for seasonal depression, or seasonal affective disorder, and is known to operate via neural circuits in the hypothalamus [58].
 With all this evidence available we hypothesized that light exposure would affect decision-making under risk.
-Even though we largely drew on the literature in neuroscience and psychology to form our hypothesis, our data does not allow us to verify that neurobiological connections between the eve and hypothalamus are the causal mechanism at work.
+Even though we largely drew on the literature in neuroscience and psychology to form our hypothesis, our data does not allow us to verify that neurobiological connections between the eye and hypothalamus are the causal mechanism at work.
 Nevertheless the predictions that we built based on the existing evidence are all confirmed in the data.